How To Make Your Own Hair Spray

 - If the finished spray feels sticky to the touch, dilute it with a bit of water.

-- You can store your hair spray in the refrigerator for up to one week.
+Store your hair spray in the refrigerator between uses.
+It should keep for up to a week.

-- To extend the shelf life of your homemade hairspray, add a tablespoon of rubbing alcohol to the spray bottle when you fill it with the strained lemon water.
-With this addition, the hair spray can be stored at room temperature for up to two weeks.
+To extend the shelf life of your homemade hairspray, add a tablespoon of rubbing alcohol to the spray bottle when you fill it with the strained lemon water.
+With this addition, your hair spray can be stored at room temperature, and should last for up to two weeks.

-- If the hairspray becomes cloudy, shows mold growth or smells musty, discard it.
+If your hairspray becomes cloudy, shows signs of mold growth or smells musty, discard it sooner.

 Tips and Modifications for Homemade Hairspray